 - Remember to give buttons alt tags too, such as “sign up,” “submit,” “donate today,” and “search.”

-At OneEach Technologies, we have a team of web designers that will build your nonprofit a high quality, ADA compliant website that highlights your mission, vision, and values.
-Give us a call to discuss your nonprofit’s needs - we’re here to help!
+At OneEach, we have a team of web designers that will build your nonprofit a high quality, ADA-compliant website that highlights your mission, vision, and values and install accessibility tools into your design.
+Contact Us to discuss your nonprofit’s needs - we’re here to help!